 "In the practice of moderation a child knows better than me."

 Go for health

 When you're curious, you find lots of interesting things to do. - Walt Disney

 Animation offers a medium of story telling and visual entertainment which can bring pleasure and information to people of all ages everywhere in the world ...
 We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.
 [Walt Disney]

 Adults are only kids grown up, anyway.
 [Walt Disney]

-Other routines, steps and measures than these may also favour a happy life.
-I fill in a few things here, using a structural grid for gaining Tao(s):
+Other routines, steps and measures than these may favour a happy life, they too.

 To enjoy charming conversations without satiety is a boon in its way.